 The Bottom Line

-If the relationship with your agency isn’t ideal but is fixable, take a go at that first – work on your communication, set clear expectations, build together a goal-oriented recovery program.
+If the relationship with your agency isn’t ideal but is fixable, take a go at that first – work on your communication, set clear expectations, and build together a goal-oriented recovery program.
 In many cases, it will substantially improve the service and perhaps save you the time and hassle of onboarding a new agency that isn’t acquainted with your business.

-When you do feel the time has come to move on it is important to remember that while the bottom-line results are probably the top indicator for judging your agency’s performance and fit for your business, it shouldn’t be the only one.
-If you are experiencing some (or most) of the points above and not happy with your results, it is probably time to switch your agency.
+When you do feel the time has come to move on it is important to remember that while the bottom-line results are probably the top indicator for judging your agency’s performance and fit for your business, they shouldn’t be the only one.
+If you are experiencing some (or most) of the points above and are not happy with your results, it is probably time to switch your agency.